whshang/claude-code-codex-companion/README_en.md

 ## 🙏 Acknowledgements

 - **Foundation**: Built with [Gin](https://github.com/gin-gonic/gin) and SQLite for persistence.
-- **Community collaboration**: Thanks to the Toolify community for sharing zero-config tool-calling ideas and real-world feedback.
 - **Upstream inspiration**: CCCC forked from [kxn/claude-code-companion](https://github.com/kxn/claude-code-companion) and aims to stay compatible with Claude Code and OpenAI Codex CLI ecosystems.

 If this project helps you, please consider starring ⭐ the repository.
 Made with ❤️ for Claude Code & Codex users.